liftoff/GateOne/gateone/docs/source/Developer/js_gateone.rst

 .. js:function:: GateOne.User.loadBell

-    This is what gets attached to the 'load_bell' WebSocket action in :js:attr:`GateOne.Net.actions` and gets called by the server whenever it is asked to perform the 'get_bell' action.
+    This gets attached to the 'load_bell' `WebSocket <https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket>`_ action in :js:attr:`GateOne.Net.actions` and gets called by the server whenever it is asked to perform the 'get_bell' action.
 The server-side 'get_bell' action is normally called by :js:func:`GateOne.Net.onOpen` if a bell sound doesn't already exist in :js:attr:`GateOne.Prefs.bellSound`.
 This will download the default bell sound from the server and store it in :js:attr:`GateOne.Prefs.bellSound`.

 .. js:function:: GateOne.User.uploadBellDialog

     Displays a dialog/form where the user can set a replacement bell sound or reset it to the default (which is whatever is at '<gateone>/static/bell.ogg' on the server).

     .. note:: When the user sets a custom bell sound it doesn't involve the server at all (no network traffic).
 It is set locally using the HTML5 File API; the FileReader() function, specifically.

+.. js:function:: GateOne.User.storeSession

+    This gets attached to the 'gateone_user' `WebSocket <https://developer.mozilla.org/en/WebSockets/WebSockets_reference/WebSocket>`_ action in :js:attr:`GateOne.Net.actions`.
+It stores the incoming (encrypted) 'gateone_user' session data in localStorage in a nearly identical fashion to how it gets stored in the 'gateone_user' cookie.

+    .. note:: The reason for storing data in localStorage instead of in the cookie is so that applications embedding Gate One can remain authenticated to the user without having to deal with the cross-origin limitations of cookies.